awsdocs/amazon-s3-user-guide/doc_source/upload-objects.md

       1. To encrypt the uploaded files using keys that are managed by Amazon S3, choose **Amazon S3 master\-key**\.
 For more information, see [Protecting Data with Amazon S3\-Managed Encryption Keys Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

       1. To encrypt the uploaded files using the AWS Key Management Service \(AWS KMS\), choose **AWS KMS master\-key**\.
-Then choose a master key from the list of AWS KMS master keys\.
+Then choose a customer master key \(CMK\) from the list of AWS KMS CMKs\.
 **Note**
-To encrypt objects in a bucket, you can use only keys that are available in the same AWS Region as the bucket\.
+To encrypt objects in a bucket, you can use only CMKs that are available in the same AWS Region as the bucket\.

-         You can give an external account the ability to use an object that is protected by an AWS KMS key\.
+         You can give an external account the ability to use an object that is protected by an AWS KMS CMK\.
 To do this, select **Custom KMS ARN** from the list and enter the Amazon Resource Name \(ARN\) for the external account\.
-Administrators of an external account that have usage permissions to an object protected by your AWS KMS key can further restrict access by creating a resource\-level IAM policy\.
+Administrators of an external account that have usage permissions to an object protected by your AWS KMS CMK can further restrict access by creating a resource\-level IAM policy\.

-         For more information about creating an AWS KMS key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about protecting data with AWS KMS, see [Protecting Data with AWS KMS–Managed Key](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+         For more information about creating an AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about protecting data with AWS KMS, see [Protecting Data Using Keys Stored in AWS KMS \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

    1. Metadata for Amazon S3 objects is represented by a name\-value \(key\-value\) pair\.
 There are two kinds of metadata: system\-defined metadata and user\-defined metadata\.